tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230531 htaccess1 for better protection and speed with the latest threats!
 _ Updated: 230630 htaccess for better speed:)
 - Updated: 230530 htacces for laatest protection
 - Updated: 230529 htaccess1.